-After travelling to and working in Nepal for over 20 years I have developed very strong relationships with a few remote village communities.
-Through these relationships we have helped build and support three schools in the region of the Earthquake Epicentre.
-However tragically as a result of the quake, three of these schools unfortunately have been either flattened or partially damaged along with 92 homes, along with many lives lost as well valuable livestock.
+After travelling to and working in Nepal for over 20 years, I have developed very strong relationships with a few remote village communities.
+Through these relationships, we have helped build and support three schools in the region of the Earthquake Epicentre.
+However, tragically, as a result of the quake, three of these schools have been either flattened or partially damaged along with 92 homes – including the lives of many valuable livestock.

 Because of the remote location of these villages, many are unable to get the help that they need.
 While the village people are very strong, there are currently only women, children and elderly dealing with the destruction.
 The younger men work in the cities and are beginning to make the long journey home to their villages.

-So please join me in helping the people of Nepal get back on their feet, by donating to....
-BSB:032 196 Account: 226322 Westpac Mona Vale
+Join me in helping the people of Nepal get back on their feet, by contributing to the Nepal Earthquake fundraising account:

 - Account: 226322